Fletcher (NSW)

 Health data shows positive outcomes for Fletcher residents.
 Mortality rates and health conditions are largely in line with national benchmarks.

-The prevalence of common health conditions is low among the general population but higher among older, at-risk cohorts.
-Private health cover is high, with approximately 56% of the total population (~4,592 people), compared to 51.9% across Rest of NSW.
-Mental health issues and asthma are the most common medical conditions, affecting 8.7 and 8.5% of residents respectively.
-74.7% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Under-65 population has better than average health outcomes.
-The area has 7.3% of residents aged 65 and over (601 people), lower than the 23.4% in Rest of NSW.
+Common health conditions have a low prevalence among the general population, but are higher than average among older, at-risk cohorts.
+Approximately 56% of the total population (~4,592 people) has private health cover, compared to 51.9% across Regional NSW.
+The most common medical conditions in Fletcher are mental health issues and asthma, affecting 8.7% and 8.5% of residents respectively.
+74.7% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+The under-65 population has better than average health outcomes.
+As of the latest data (2021), Fletcher has 7.5% of residents aged 65 and over (617 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health